laravel/docs/dusk.md

 php artisan dusk:make LoginTest
 ```

-<a name="migrations"></a>
+<a name="resetting-the-database-after-each-test"></a>
-### Database Migrations
+### Resetting The Database After Each Test

-Most of the tests you write will interact with pages that retrieve data from your application's database; however, your Dusk tests should never use the `RefreshDatabase `trait.
+Most of the tests you write will interact with pages that retrieve data from your application's database; however, your Dusk tests should never use the `RefreshDatabase` trait.
 The `RefreshDatabase` trait leverages database transactions which will not be applicable or available across HTTP requests.
-Instead, use the `DatabaseMigrations` trait, which re-migrates the database for each test:
+Instead, you have two options; the `DatabaseTruncates` and `DatabaseMigrations` traits.

+#### DatabaseTruncates

+The `DatabaseTruncates` trait will migrate your database on the first test, then truncate any tables containing data before each subsequent test.

+    <?php

+    namespace Tests\Browser;

+    use App\Models\User;
+    use Illuminate\Foundation\Testing\DatabaseTruncates;
+    use Laravel\Dusk\Chrome;
+    use Tests\DuskTestCase;

+    class ExampleTest extends DuskTestCase
+    {
+        use DatabaseTruncates;
+    }

+The `doctorine/dbal` package is required to use this trait.
+You may install the package using Composer:

+    composer require --dev doctrine/dbal

+The `migrations` table is excluded by default.
+If you would like to customize the tables that are excluded, you can use the `$excludeTables` variable.

+Foreign key checks will be re-enabled after truncating the tables.
+If you are not using foreign keys checks, you may disable this behavior by setting the `$useForeignKeyChecks` variable to `false`.

+Both of the above options can be set on a per-connection basis.
+To set which connections should be truncated, you may set the `$connectionsToTruncate` array.

+#### DatabaseMigrations

+The `DatabaseMigrations` trait will run your database migrations before each test.
+However, dropping and re-creating your database tables is slower than truncating in most cases.

     <?php